derveloper/githerpad/README.markdown

 # githerpad
-an etherpad like webapp, based on node.js and socket.io, for collaborative text editing. documents are saved as flatfiles in a git repository for versioning.
+an etherpad like webapp, based on node.js and socket.io, for collaborative text editing. documents are saved as flatfiles in a git repository for versioning. the frontend uses a simple textarea, so it should work on mobile devices too.

 ## installation
 you need node.js